w3c/wai-curricula/content/content-author/multimedia.md

 * Short Answer Questions &mdash; Ask students what type of information captions should contain.
 Assess how students explain the type of information that captions should contain.
 * Practical &mdash; Give students a piece of audio and video content with automatically-generated captions.
 Ask them to check these captions for accuracy and quality and to amend them when appropriate.
 Assess how students check automatically-generated captions for accuracy and quality.
-* Practical &mdash; Ask students to collaborate with other team members to specify position and appearance of captions.
+* Practical &mdash; Ask students to collaborate with other team members to specify position and appearance for captions.
 Assess how students collaborate with other team members to specify position and appearance for captions.

 {% include excol.html type="end" %}